 Capital One Shopping has over 11,000, 5-star ratings and 8,000,000+ users 👀 (I’m getting a little jealous for FareDrop’s sake, but let’s not get distracted…).
 So you know it’s good.

-After you’ve done your one-click download, the browser extension will constantly be running in the background to find you the best deals without you doing any work!
+After you’ve done your one-click download, the browser extension will constantly be running in the background to help you find the best deals without you doing any work!

 Think of it as the modern-day version of your grandma slowly overtaking her home with the colossal spread of coupons she would cut out from the daily newspaper.
 Don’t worry, you won’t find any of Capital One Shopping’s deals stuck to a coaster or the toilet seat… awkward 😅